 “After they had eaten, Jesus asked Simon Peter, ‘Simon, son of Jonah, do you love Me more than these other things?'”
 (John 21:15).

-If Jesus was all you had, would Jesus be enough for you?
 Many precious believers are in love with the things of the Lord, but they are not in love with the Lord Himself.
 Many Christian workers and ministers are in love with the Lord’s work.
 Almost without realizing it, the work of the Lord becomes more important than the Lord of the work.